CatTanker/cnc_map_tool_guide/docs/index.md

 ## Credits

+- CatTanker, project lead.<br>
 I also need to provide a special thanks to: <br>
-- CatTanker, project lead.
 - Kerbiter, for technical support and suggestions. <br>
 - Doomguy, moral support. <br>
-- Lylak and AlliedG for suggesting that i improve the guide when it was in my discord server. <br>
+- Lylak and AlliedG for suggesting that i improve the guide when it was only in my discord server. <br>
 - The developers of tools and resources linked, who without this project would be pointless. <br>
 - SCIPCION for occasional input.